-One of the best ways to help cats is volunteer with a rescue organization that helps manage feral cat colonies.
+One of the best ways to help cats is to volunteer with a rescue organization that helps manage feral cat colonies.
 Colonies are groups of cats that live in the same area and form a sort of family bond.
 Some volunteer groups work to provide shelter and food for colonies to help them get by.
 Although feral cats are usually very wary of people, they can come to trust volunteers – or at least, trust them enough to happily accept much-needed supplies.

 Make a Shelter